Comparative Causal Mediation and Relaxing the Assumption of No Mediator-Outcome Confounding: An Application to International Law and Audience Costs: Estimation of Comparative Causal Mediation

-However, it has also been shown that in spite of the mathematical problems with ratio estimators, the use of standard methods for the practical estimation of confidence intervals yields approximately correct coverage under the reasonable condition that the confidence interval is actually bounded at the desired $\alpha$ level, which is met when the $1-\alpha$ confidence interval of the denominator does not contain zero \citep{franz2007}.\footnote{And, as in any situation, a sufficiently large sample size is also necessary for analytic methods that rely on the central limit theorem and for bootstrap methods, which rely on the sample distribution adequately approximating the population distribution.} These are also the conditions under which the CCM estimators can provide meaningful insights from a conceptual perspective.
-In those cases where the distribution of the estimated quantity in the denominator is not sufficiently bounded away from zero (i.e. where one of the mediation effects or proportions mediated is approximately zero), then it is not a conceptually meaningful quantity for use in these CCM estimators.\footnote{The analog in the instrumental variables estimation is a weak first-stage effect.} In other words, it falls outside of the meaningful scope of comparative causal mediation.
+However, it has also been shown that in spite of the mathematical problems with ratio estimators, the use of standard methods for the practical estimation of confidence intervals can yield approximately correct coverage under the reasonable condition that the confidence interval is actually bounded at the desired $\alpha$ level, which is met when the $1-\alpha$ confidence interval of the denominator does not contain zero \citep{franz2007}.\footnote{As in general, a sufficiently large sample size is also necessary for analytic methods that rely on the central limit theorem, and for bootstrap methods to adequately approximate the population distribution.} This should be met by the scope conditions presented above, which will provide for estimator denominators that are sufficiently bounded away from zero and hence allow for the use of standard methods of confidence interval construction, such as the Delta Method and bootstrap techniques.

-In sum, the potentially pathological nature of the CCM estimators is more of a mathematical inconvenience than a practical problem, just as is the case with the ratio-based Wald instrumental-variables estimator and just-identified 2SLS estimator more broadly.
-As long as the denominator is sufficiently bounded away from zero---i.e. significantly different from zero at the chosen $\alpha$ level---then standard methods of confidence interval construction, including the Delta Method and standard bootstrap techniques, can be used as a practical matter.
-Furthermore, if the denominator is not sufficiently bounded away from zero, the variance and confidence intervals of the estimators would explode, similar to the behavior of the just-identified 2SLS estimator, protecting the researcher from drawing misguided conclusions.\footnote{For discussion of the finite-sample properties of just-identified 2SLS, including its lack of finite-sample moments and its unstable variance behavior given a weak first stage, see \citet[pp. 205-218]{angristpischke2009a}, \citet{angristpischke2009b}, and \citet{nelsonstarz1988}.}

-Because the CCM estimands are only meaningful in the case that the denominator (for either estimand) is non-zero, it is recommended that a denominator that is statistically significantly different from zero at the chosen $\alpha$ level be treated as a precondition for proceeding with CCM estimation.
-Not only is this recommended as a conceptual matter, but it also allows the researcher to avoid the problems of unbounded confidence intervals and to use the Delta Method and/or standard bootstrap techniques to compute confidence intervals.